 Your Medical Equipment Pros

-The Case-It Med Manager is a product designed for ease of use and organization for your personal safety.
+The Med Manager is a product designed for ease of use and organization for your personal safety.
 This product was developed from a personal family experience.
 We too have had loved ones unable to organize their medication effectively due to personal illness and the mental trauma caused by that illness.

 2016 Medicare Star Ratings Medication Adherence quality measures reveal that an average of only 3 in 4 patients being treated with diabetes, hypertension or cholesterol medications reach the minimum 80 percent adherence level.
 In other words, nearly 1 in 4 of the chronically ill patients that visit a pharmacy are at increased risk for complications and higher healthcare costs due to less-than-optimal adherence.